crowja/py3-toolkit-starter/README.md

     `./mytoolkit/XXX.pm` for an example.
 You'll want to modify these names and the references inside.
 *   The variable `VERSION` is set to `0.0.1-dev0` in `./bin/mytoolkit`.
+*   If you're going to do versioning with `bump2version`, move `dot-bumpversion.cfg` to `.bumpversion.cfg` and edit it.
+*   Replace this `README.md` file with something appropriate.